-A. a requirement of referral to a physician or a physician assistant, advanced practice registered nurse or certified nurse-midwife working within that person's scope of practice when the requested family planning service is something other than information about family planning or nonprescription items;
+A. a requirement of referral to a physician when the requested family planning service is something other than information about family planning or nonprescription items;

-- B. any requirement imposed by law or regulation as a prerequisite to the receipt of a family planning service; or - C. payment for the service when payment is required in the ordinary course of providing the particular service to the person involved.
+B. any requirement imposed by law or regulation as a prerequisite to the receipt of a family planning service; or

+C. payment for the service when payment is required in the ordinary course of providing the particular service to the person involved.